 . . .

-Destruction of these Radios would be top priority for the crew of they had to abandon a disabled tank.
+Destruction of these Radios would be top-priority for the crew if they had to abandon a disabled tank.
 After watching videos of restored versions of all these radios, I have to say the biggest surprise is all the mechanical noise as they warm up or transmit.
 It was also a surprise at how clear the voice was on a 508 in good working order.
 After reading through the manual for the 508 it is clear, these old radios needed a lot of work to keep them operating.
 There is a long list of things that have to be inspected, cleaned and lubricated to keep the thing working.
-These radios all used tubes, and those tubes, (much like a little lightbulb, if you have no idea what one looks like), also had be removed, and inspected and cleaned.
-These tasks would all add to the daily grind of being a tanker, and keeping the steel monster working.
+These radios all used tubes, and those tubes, (much like a little lightbulb, if you have no idea what one looks like), also had been removed, and inspected and cleaned.
+These tasks would all add to the daily grind of being a tanker and keeping the steel monster working.